A Constraint on Dark Matter Self-Interaction from Combined Strong Lensing and Stellar Kinematics in MACS J0138-2155: Discussion

 \subsection{Consistency with Other Mass Models}

-Early work modeling the strong lensing in \MACSJ\, included \citet{Newman.Belli.ea2018} and \citet{Rodney.Brammer.ea2021}, which presented the discovery of SN Requiem.
-More recent models include \citet{Acebron.Bergamini.ea2025,Ertl.Suyu.ea2025}, which leverage deep JWST and MUSE data and include SN Encore.
-Below we compare our results with these previous models.
-While our results strongly disagree with the model presented in \cite{Rodney.Brammer.ea2021}, they appear broadly consistent with the newest mass models \cite{Acebron.Bergamini.ea2025,Ertl.Suyu.ea2025}.
+Shortly after the completion of this work, \citet{Suyu.Acebron.ea2025} and \citet{Pierel.Hayes.ea2025} reported constraints on $H_0$ from both lensed SNe in this system, combining seven independent models using six different codes.
+Those models included both recent analyses referenced in this work \cite{Ertl.Suyu.ea2025,Acebron.Bergamini.ea2025}.
+Additionally, \citet{Pierel.Hayes.ea2025} reported a measurement of the time delay between SN Encore images 1a and 1b of $\Delta t_{1b,1a} = -39.8^{+3.9}_{-3.3}$ days, consistent with our model predicted value of $\Delta t_{1a,1b} = -\Delta t_{1b,1a} = 41 \pm 4$ days (see Table~\ref{tab:time-delays}).
+Note that our prediction was computed with a fixed $H_0 = 67.7$ km/s/Mpc; a higher expansion rate would lower $|\Delta t|$.

+Here we compare our results with other published mass models.
 Common diagnostics used in cluster-scale strong lensing include the critical curves (the contours of infinite magnification), and the root-mean-square scatter between predicted and observed images, commonly called the RMS.
 The critical curves predicted by our joint model were presented above in Figure~\ref{fig:critical-curves-joint}.
 While the critical curves can only enable a qualitative comparison, we note that ours appear very consistent with the newest mass models, see Fig. 1 of \cite{Acebron.Bergamini.ea2025} and Fig. 8 of \cite{Ertl.Suyu.ea2025}.
 Additionally, we present the image-plane RMS of all features used to constrain our model in Table~\ref{tab:rms-table}.
 We caution against direct comparisons of RMS between our work and other mass models, as we use an entirely different set of position constraints and sample a different likelihood.
 Nevertheless, both our lensing-only and joint models yield a small, best-fit RMS of 0.11 arcsec.